 Don’t settle for less and don’t be guilted into lowering your prices.
 Your internet company doesn’t lower their prices for you, do they?
 A great way around that is to add more value to your services.
 What can you offer that will make it seem like you are giving them the best deal without adding any extra time investment for you?
 Some like to add on planning tools while others offer their decor at no extra charge.
 See what works for you and stick to your pricing.
 When you know your worth, so does your client!

 A lot of up-and-coming wedding planners feel clueless when it comes to what they should be charging in their planning business.
+That’s why we created a wedding planner pricing template.
 Inside the Wedding Planner Pricing Workbook, we breakdown all that “pricing” entails in easy digestible steps for the newer wedding planner.

 Mia Kartsonis is owner and co-founder of Pastiche Event Productions in Los Angeles, CA. Though she plans and produces all events, wedding planning is her forte and what brings her the most joy.
 Bringing her couples Dream Wedding to life and making sure it’s their happiest day is her top priority!
 Find her at @PasticheEventsLA